 Dr. Scott Peppler has completed courses in the use of BOTOX and other injectable treatments.
 He performs BOTOX injections to relieve TMJ, as well as for cosmetic enhancement.

 Patients with extreme TMJ dysfunction may require surgical intervention to repair the jaw joint.
-If surgery is required, Meadows Dental Group will refer you to a trustworthy oral surgeon who will discuss treatment options and perform the procedure.
+If surgery is required, Meadows Dental Group by Espire will refer you to a trustworthy oral surgeon who will discuss treatment options and perform the procedure.